AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 Please note: when you create a Venn diagram, you can set tooltips both for circles and intersections.

-This chart type supports an optional data field – **name**, which is shown in tooltips of circles and intersections by default.
+This chart type supports an optional data field – **name**, which is shown in the tooltips of circles and intersections by default.
 You can also add a custom data field and use it for configuring tooltips.

-In the sample below, there is a Venn diagram with customized tooltips of circles and intersections:
+The sample below shows how to customize the tooltips of circles and intersections:

 ```
 //create data